asfadmin/Discovery-asf-data-search-manual/markdown-docs/asf_search/ASFProduct.md

 ### <span style="color: #236192; font-size: 20px;">remotezip()</span>

 Returns a configured RemoteZip object, which allows downloading selected parts of a product's zip archive.
-For more information on how to use remotezip with asf-search, see [the an example in the asf-search's jupyter notebook](https://github.com/asfadmin/Discovery-asf_search/blob/master/examples/5-Download.ipynb).
-For more information on the open-source remotezip package, https://github.com/gtsystem/python-remotezip.
+For more information on how to use remotezip with asf-search, see the `Downloading Single Products` section of [the example jupyter notebook](https://github.com/asfadmin/Discovery-asf_search/blob/master/examples/5-Download.ipynb).
+For more information on the open-source remotezip package, check out <a target="_blank" href="https://github.com/gtsystem/python-remotezip">the remotezip project repo</a>.

 **args:**
 - `session` _ASFSession_: An authenticated _ASFSession_ object that will be used to download the product